Educational toy: Measuring educational effectiveness

 Studies that examine the usefulness of manipulatives have found that outcomes may vary widely depending on physical characteristics of the materials themselves and the ways in which they are used.
 Emphasis is often placed on the importance of the physicality of the manipulative, but some work on teaching geometry concepts suggests that manipulability and meaningfulness are more important than physicality.
 Students who used a Logo computer program that required them to consider their actions carefully learned more than students who learned from textbooks, and retained that knowledge longer than students who used physical manipulatives.

 Toys that grow

 Children need toys that will grow with them.
 Buying toys that a child plays with for a few days and throws away means it is not helping with their development.
 Toys need to be engaging and challenge the child as they get older.
-For example if a toddler plays with plastic toy animal's, as they get older they can build a barn out of cardboard and other craft supplies.
-They toys grow with the child, and they further their understanding.
+For example if a toddler plays with plastic toy animals, as they get older they can build a barn out of cardboard and other craft supplies.
+The toys grow with the child, and they further their understanding.